cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Discuss the messages in the circle.

 ## [Find Communities Related To Your Objectives](#find-communities-related-to-your-objectives)
 A tribe [according to Seth Godin](https://www.ted.com/talks/seth_godin_on_the_tribes_we_lead) is a group of people connected to one another, connected to a leader, and connected to an idea.
-Instead of tribe the term "community" or "community of practice" is often used.
+Instead of tribe the term "community" or "community of practice" is also often used.
 A group needs only two things to be a tribe: a shared interest and a way to communicate.
 Tribes need leadership.
 Sometimes one person leads, sometimes more.
 People want connection and growth and something new.
 They want change.
 Which are the tribes connected to your objectives?

 **Exercise (15 minutes):**

-Think about and look for communities that are related to your objectives.
-List at least 10:
+Look for communities that are related to your objectives and find at least 10 (use e.g. [LinkedIn Groups](https://www.linkedin.com/groups), [Facebook Groups](https://www.facebook.com/groups), [Xing Groups](https://www.xing.com/communities) , [meetup.com](https://www.meetup.com), [reddit.com](https://www.reddit.com/reddits/)):

 1. ...
 1. ...